dkosmari/hid-wiimote-plus/README.md

 7. Balance Board reports its sensors as `HAT0X`, `HAT1X`, `HAT2X`, `HAT3X`; that is,
    four 1-D axes instead of two 2-D axes.

 8. No more emulation of an analog stick through the d-pad.
+A device driver is not supposed to create fake inputs that confuse applications.

 How to install?